csbenny/GetAndCleanData/CodeBook.md

                            FUN="mean")
 ```

-If you look at the dataframe summarized_df, the ordering is not ordered by the activity and then by subject.
-Also the column 'activity' are all populated with NA because they are not populated with numeric values after Step 3.
+If you look at the dataframe summarized_df:
+* The ordering is not ordered by the activity and then by subject
+* The column 'activity' are all populated with NA because they are not populated with numerical values after Step 3

-Because another two columns grpbyactivity and grpbysubject were generated after the aggreation function call, we can simply remove the two columns activity and subject from the dataframe and perform the ordering by leveraging the function `arrange` in dplyr package.
+For the reason that another two columns **grpbyactivity** and **grpbysubject** were generated after the aggreation function call, we can simply remove the two columns **activity** and **subject** from the dataframe and perform the ordering by calling the function `arrange` in dplyr package.

 ```R
 summarized_df <- select(summarized_df, -(activity:subject))
 summarized_df <- arrange(summarized_df, grpbyactivity)
 ```

-Once all the above steps performed, the output file is generated by performing the call `write.table`
+Once all the above steps performed, the output file is generated by performing the function call `write.table`

 ```R
 write.table(x=summarized_df, file=file.path(getwd(), "projectresult.txt"),row.names=FALSE)